Vortex936/my_project_cxx/README.md

 On other distributions, you need the equivalent of these packages, and the rest should be easy.

+If you chose the git version, you might have to manually edit the `std.cppm` and `std.compat.cppm` to remove the failing checks for missing headers that are not yet implemented.
+Just comment them out.

 #### MacOS/OSX

-Clang comes pre-installed on MacOS, but it's not a new enough version.
-For this setup i've picked the (at the time of writing) newest version of Clang, `clang-19`.
+Clang comes pre-installed on MacOS, but it's not a new enough version (as of writing).
+For this setup i've picked the (at the time of writing) newest available version of Clang for MacOS, `clang-19`.
 If you later were to use a newer version, the `CMakeLists.txt` will need changes.

 1. Install XCode Command Line Developer Tools
     - Open up the terminal